iotaledger/one-click-tangle/hornet-mainnet/README.md

 ./hornet.sh install -p <peer_multiAddress> -i <docker_image>
 ```

 The `peer_multiAddress` parameter is optional and must conform to the format specified [here](https://hornet.docs.iota.org/post_installation/peering.html).
-If no peer specified autopeering will be configured.
+If no peer specified [autopeering](https://hornet.docs.iota.org/post_installation/peering/#autopeering) will be enabled.

 Optionally a Docker image name can be passed, even though, by default, the image name present in the `docker-compose.yaml` file will be used, usually `gohornet/hornet:latest`.